DimitarChristoff/Modal/README.md

 These are the properties on the trigger elements it can read:

-- 'data-type' - type of modal data. default is element (via href), can also be `ajax` to get content from the href,
+- `data-type` - type of modal data. default is element (via href), can also be `ajax` to get content from the href,
-- 'data-title' - string or id of element to grab content from
+- `data-title` - string or id of element to grab content from
-- 'data-buttons' - JSON that adds footer buttons, eg `[{className:'right modal-close','text':'No, thanks','event':'cancel'},{className:'left','text':'Sure!','event':'confirm'}]`,
+- `data-buttons` - JSON that adds footer buttons, eg `[{className:'right modal-close','text':'No, thanks','event':'cancel'},{className:'left','text':'Sure!','event':'confirm'}]`,
-- 'data-footer' - string or id of element to grab content from
+- `data-footer` - string or id of element to grab content from
-- 'data-overlay' - true|false for protecting the screen behind the modal window
+- `data-overlay` - true|false for protecting the screen behind the modal window
-- 'data-any-close' - true|false for allowing clicking outside the modal window to close it (when overlay is on)
+- `data-any-close` - true|false for allowing clicking outside the modal window to close it (when overlay is on)
-- 'data-esc-close' - true|false to bind ESC to close the modal
+- `data-esc-close` - true|false to bind ESC to close the modal

 From the Options object: